 18th June 2021

 The adjustments retain the established legal structure of charity and separate trading company and create a stronger oversight and alignment between the two Boards to support a new and more integrated strategy for the MCS Group.
-This approach will maximise the synergies between the MCS Service Company and the MCS Charitable Foundation and better equip the MCS Group to play a central role in driving the decarbonisation of the UK’s homes and buildings.
+This approach will maximise the synergies between the MCS Service Company and The MCS Foundation and better equip the MCS Group to play a central role in driving the decarbonisation of the UK’s homes and buildings.

 The MCS Service Company Board will now comprise three Charity Trustees, the Charity CEO, Company CEO and two independent Directors.

 - Company CEO, Ian Rippin, with experience of leading complex, technical service organisations within the Testing, Inspections and Certification sector.

 - Charity CEO, Adrian Ramsay, an experienced leader in the UK environmental sector with a background in local government and national politics.

 - Independent Director, Jackie Graveney, an experienced communications consultant and coach, who remains in post.

 - Trustee Gareth Williams, an experienced entrepreneur who runs a renewable energy installation business and is on the board of a number of local and national sustainability organisations.

 - Trustee, Nick Whitaker, a chartered accountant, former partner in a large accountancy firm and experienced Non-Executive Director.